tepidtomato/ahein/content/about.md

 ### Education 🎓

-Andrew graduated from the University of North Florida with a Bachelor's in English Literature.
+Graduated from the University of North Florida with a Bachelor's in English Literature.